Who is this article for?

 Google uses API quotas to limit API requests from third-party integrations such as Code42.
 Throttling these API requests allows Google to better control their resources, but may slow down Code42 file metadata collection, especially after first enabling Code42 access to Gmail.

-For faster performance, perform the following in the G Suite Admin Console:
+For faster performance, perform the following in the Google Admin console:

 Email domain already exists

-You can only authorize a G Suite account as a data source for your Code42 environment once as a cloud service (to monitor file movement in Google Drive locations) and once as an email service (to monitor file attachments sent outside your company).
+You can only authorize a Google Workspace account as a data source for your Code42 environment once as a cloud service (to monitor file movement in Google Drive locations) and once as an email service (to monitor file attachments sent outside your company).

-When you attempt to register the same G Suite account for multiple cloud or email services, the following message appears: “A data source with that email domain already exists.”
+When you attempt to register the same Google Workspace account for multiple cloud or email services, the following message appears: “A data source with that email domain already exists.”

 To resolve the issue: